cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/account.rst

    $ mkdir cm
    $ cd cm
    $ pip install cloudmesh-installer
-   $ cloudmesh-installer git clone google
-   $ cloudmesh-installer git install google
+   $ cloudmesh-installer get google

 Creating the Google account
 ---------------------------

-A new google account can be created using following information:
+A new google account can be created by following the information provided by
+Google:

 -  `Create your Google
    Account <https://accounts.google.com/signup/v2/webcreateaccount>`__